 A broad, rich and testing curriculum is followed that undoubtedly sets the highest aspirational standards.

-Academic rigour is the norm and we have very high expectations for all our pupils.
+Academic rigour is the norm in our Prep school and we have very high expectations for all our pupils.
 We closely monitor attainment and endeavour and keep in close contact with home via a range of reporting methods and meetings.
 A home/school diary is in frequent use.
 Homework is set in all written subjects, with core curriculum subjects having two pieces per week and other subjects allocate one piece per week.

 The choice of your next school is a very important topic of conversation that is started in Form 6 and normally narrowed down to two schools in Form 7.
 Parents have an excellent choice of outstanding Senior Schools in Year 9 from The Thomas Hardye School in Dorchester to nearby schools such as Bryanston, Canford, Clayesmore, Milton Abbey and Sherborne.
-We have a 100% success rate of hitting your first choice school.

 We believe that enrichment activities are incredibly important in our pupils’ development and a programme of activity takes place every Friday afternoon.
 This is an opportunity to develop new skills.
 For example, we run outdoor education activities, food technology, DT, Shakespearean plays, lots of creative arts and much more.

-We have an extensive clubs programme to encourage all our Prep pupils to get involved.
+We have an extensive clubs programme to encourage all our Prep school pupils to get involved.
 Some have an academic focus, such as scholarship, advanced maths or Mandarin; some are based on hobbies, such as cookery and chess; others are sport based such as skiing, sailing, lacrosse; and some are based on the performing arts such as dance, drama and rock band.
 Where necessary we use specialist instructors and believe that our clubs offer valuable opportunities to develop new skills and to take part in exciting activities.

-A ‘Sports Mark Gold’ school, we share a great love of all sports with our children.
+We share a great love of all sports with our children.
 The major sports for boys are football, rugby, hockey and cricket.
 For girls they are hockey, netball and rounders.

-As a small school every individual is needed to make up a team.
+As a small Prep school every individual is needed to make up a team.
 We are an “opt in” school and even if you arrive here not being a keen sportsperson our strong desire is to help you leave with a great love.

 Sports matches take place Wednesday afternoons.
 These are against local Prep schools and help our pupils to develop a competitive spirit and test their team skills.
-Home games are always followed by delicious home cooked match teas, loving created by the school chef and her team.
+Home games are always followed by delicious home cooked match teas, loving created by the Prep school chef and her team.

-An ‘Arts Mark Gold’ school, we are really proud of our many and varied public performances.
+We are really proud of our many and varied public performances.
 In 2016, we delighted our audiences with a whole school performance of the ‘Lion King’ which included 139 children on stage, a staff and parent choir and hundreds of costumes and masks which we made ourselves.
 We had two casts and performed the show over four nights.

-Individual music and singing lessons are available to our Prep pupils, and most children in school learn at least one instrument, take examinations, opportunities to perform in public within school and go on music trips arranged by independent senior schools.
+Individual music and singing lessons are available to our Prep school pupils, and most children in school learn at least one instrument, take examinations, opportunities to perform in public within school and go on music trips arranged by independent senior schools.

 Children in Form 7 English lessons work towards a public speaking competition ‘Youth speaks’ learning how to debate a variety of key issues/ topics and learn how to present debate in a formal way to a wider audience.